-New accounting standards, amendments and interpretations adopted
+5. New accounting standards, amendments and interpretations adopted

-The Company has adopted new amendments effective January 1, 2022 related to IAS 37 Onerous Contracts and annual improvements to IFRS standards 2018-2020 for IFRS 9 Financial Instruments and IFRS 16 Leases that did not have a material impact on the Company's financial statements.
+The Company has adopted new amendments effective January 1, 2023 related to amendments to IAS 1 Disclosure of Accounting Policies, IAS 8 Definition of Accounting Estimates and IAS 12 Income Taxes that did not have a material impact on the Company's financial statements.